Go directly to product information

 Smell and taste

-The aroma is determined by a deliciously fresh lemongrass scent (sereh), which conceals that the seeds can be quite peppery.
-In terms of composition, the essential oil in mbongô is similar in many ways similar to cardamom, and that of ginger.
-Some of the flavor and scent determining essential oils in mbongô are:
+The aroma is determined by a deliciously fresh lemongrass scent (sereh), which conceals that the seeds are quite pepperig can be.
+In terms of composition, the essential oil in mbongô is similar in many ways similar to cardamom, and those of ginger.
+Some of the essential oils that determine the taste and smell in mbongô are:

 • citronellol, the scent of lemongrass